Madison Centre: History

 Schnitzer West bought the existing property from the College Club of Seattle in 2007 and hoped to begin construction of a skyscraper as early as 2008.
 In the meantime, however, the late-2000s recession struck the economy and consequently the fate of many commercial real estate projects came under doubt, including 505 Madison.
 Further development of the project hinged on securing a sufficient number of preleases by 2009, which did not occur.

 In 2012, the project was revived and the developer began seeking permits to start construction.
 Demolition of the pre-existing buildings on the site began in early September 2014.

-In February 2016, Cornerstone Real Estate Advisers (now Barings) announced that it would enter a joint venture with Schnitzer West to develop Madison Centre.
+In February 2016, Cornerstone Real Estate Advisers (now merged into Barings) announced that it would enter a joint venture with Schnitzer West to develop Madison Centre.
 Construction on the tower topped out in October 2016, and the tower opened for occupancy in October 2017.

+Madison Centre was sold in May 2022 to Boston Properties for $730 million.

+Tenants

 The retail space facing Marion Street was leased to Amazon Go, the second store for the cashier-less convenience store.
 It opened on August 27, 2018.
 Hulu signed a major lease for 67,400 sqft within the building in April 2019.
+Amazon Go closed in June 2023 and is planned to be replaced in 2024 by a small delicatessen and market.